mlab817/faqs/src/high-value-crops-development-program/what-are-the-actions-being-done-by-the-program-to-protect-the-market-share-of-our-export-crops.md

 ---
  title: What are the actions being done by the program to protect the market share of our export crops?

-tags: ["actions","done","program","protect","market","share","export","crops"]

  ---

-### High Value Crops Development Program
+## High Value Crops Development Program

-## What are the actions being done by the program to protect the market share of our export crops?
+# What are the actions being done by the program to protect the market share of our export crops?

  - Technological and institutional innovations were introduced to Adaptation and Mitigation Initiative in Agriculture (AMIA) Villages like soilless agriculture (e.g. Hydroponics, Aeroponics & Vertical Farming) so that they can produce off-season vegetables/crops, and livestock production to increase their income during wet and dry season;